idrissziadi/vagrant-kvm-iaas/README.md

 ## Conclusion

-This lab provides a complete IaaS environment setup using modern tools.
+This lab provides a complete Infrastructure as Code (IaC) environment setup using modern tools.
 You've learned how to:

 - Use Vagrant for infrastructure as code
 - Deploy and configure KVM hypervisor